pruthvibharadwaj93/bootstrap/README.md

 - Our data: They are csv format in "data" folder.
 Our data are collected by the NOAA and we use the NOAA api to download them.

-## Introduction to All R Script File
+## Introduction to All R Script Files
 - get_data.r: This script is to get the data and save them into dataframes.
 - bootstrap_tmy.r: This script is to generate new TMY files through simple bootstrap methods.